adventuregamestudio/ags-manual-source/Character.md

 the editor.

 NEWCOLOR is the color slot index from the Palette Editor.
-This can be 0-255 for a 256-color game, or one of the hi-color indexes available from the Palette Editor.
+This can be 0-255 for a 256-color game, or one of the true-color indexes available from the Palette Editor.

 Example: